How to Measure Patient Experience: The Top 8 Metrics Every Doctor Should Know

-Investing in positive customer experiences can lead to repeat business and increase customer retention rates, which is more cost-effective than constantly seeking out new customers.
+Investing in positive patient experiences can lead to repeat business and increase customer retention rates, which is more cost-effective than constantly seeking out new customers.
 But with so many metric options available, it can be challenging to decide which ones to focus on.

-In this guide, we’ll walk you through the top eight metrics every service professional should know to measure customer experience.
+In this guide, we’ll walk you through the top eight metrics every service professional should know to measure patient experience.
 We'll also show you how to use these metrics to identify areas for improvement, make data-driven decisions, and ultimately scale your service business.

-Measuring customer experience
+Measuring patient experience

-Well, think about it this way: It's much more expensive to attract new customers than it is to retain the ones you already have.
+Well, think about it this way: It's much more expensive to attract new patients than it is to retain the ones you already have.
 And let's not forget that 32% of people worldwide say they would switch to a different brand after just one bad experience.

 Journey maps can include information such as customer demographics, behavior, and motivations, and they can help businesses understand how to better cater to their target audience.